diegojucah/FlowBPMN/README.md

    - Name it "BPMN Tester"

 2. **Configure Limited Rights**
-   - BPMN Flow tab → Set "View" only for Tickets
+   - FlowBPMN tab → Set "View" only for Tickets
    - Assign a test user to this profile

 3. **Login as Test User**